Independent register of MiCA licensing status. EU MiCA is not affiliated with ESMA or any EU authority.

 Where is the official list of licensed CASPs?

-Informational only — confirm current licensing in the official ESMA register.
+This page is for information only.
+Confirm current licensing in the official ESMA register.